Pfizer says it will charge other developed countries on par with US for vaccine deals

 "We are negotiating with the EU because that would be much easier.
 But also we are having extensive discussions with several member states, just in case we can't find agreement with the EU," Bourla said.

-On Tuesday, Pfizer beat Wall Street estimates for second-quarter profit by 12 cents a share and raised its full-year earnings forecast range by 3 cents, as the U.S. drugmaker predicted a recovery in vaccination rates and doctor visits after patients avoided treatments over coronavirus fears in the year's first half.
+On Tuesday, Pfizer beat Wall Street estimates for second-quarter profit by US$0.12 a share and raised its full-year earnings forecast range by US$0.03, as the US drug-maker predicted a recovery in vaccination rates and doctor visits after patients avoided treatments over coronavirus fears in the year's first half.

 The company took a roughly US$500 million hit to total sales in the second quarter as the drop in visits to hospitals and doctors' offices curtailed demand for several products.